 As with most baby items, it can be overwhelming to know where to start with choosing the right bottles for your baby and your family and lifestyle.
-We’re here to help you find the best bottles for newborns!
-First, let’s start with a few things to consider when it comes to choosing a bottle:
+We’re here to help you find the best bottles for newborns.
+First, let’s start with a few things to consider when it comes to choosing a bottle.

 Let your infant test a few baby bottles first

 It’s often a good idea to have a handful of some of the top baby bottle styles on hand to test out with your baby.
 Then, once you know which bottle works best for them, you can invest in more of those.
 (Eventually, you’ll definitely want enough bottles – around six to eight – to ensure you aren’t cleaning them all the time!)

 Think about whether you plan to breastfeed or formula feed and choose baby bottles accordingly (but recognize that things might go differently than planned on that front).
 Personally, I’d planned on exclusively breastfeeding my daughter for the first year of her life, but ran into supply issues about four months in.
-We started supplementing with formula – so we were using both breastmilk and formula for several months – and ultimately, I stopped breastfeeding altogether at around the nine-month mark and we moved to 100% formula until she turned 1.
-Even if you plan to exclusively breastfeed, know that pumping and bottle feeding at least periodically can make for a great bonding experience between your baby and family members as well as a way for Mama to get some freedom from time to time – both so valuable!
+We started supplementing with formula – so we were using both breastmilk and formula for several months – and ultimately, I stopped breastfeeding altogether at around the nine-month mark and we moved to 100% formula until she turned one.
+Even if you plan to exclusively breastfeed, know that pumping and bottle feeding at least periodically can make for a great bonding experience between your baby and family members as well as a way for Mama to get some freedom from time to time – both so valuable.